-First, there is a possibility that the dependence on a select few lightning nodes could lead to the centralization of the the Bitcoin blockchain.
-This means that network could become closer to the current economic system, where banks and financial institutions act as intermediaries.
+First, there is a possibility that the dependence on a select few lightning nodes could lead to the centralization of the Bitcoin blockchain.
+This means that networks could become closer to the current economic system, where banks and financial institutions act as intermediaries.

 Second, security issues are common on the Lightning Network because of its design.
 Funds must be stored in hot wallets at all times.
 This has already led to one notable incident.
 On March 20, 2018, Lightning Network nodes faced a Distributed Denial of Service (DDoS) attack that sent 180 nodes offline, dropping the total from around 1,050 to 870.

 While there are many ways in which crypto-based micropayments could improve, two general areas include accessibility of solutions by end-users and inherent capabilities of the underlying technologies.
 These two examples show what improvements we might expect to see at some point in the future.